top of page

 Competitions

 The Quorn Quandong Festival's GREAT COUNTRY COOK-OFF is an unmissable highlight, embodying the essence of country town celebrations.
 With competitions in diverse categories, it promises a feast of flavors and creativity.
-Distinguished judges, including renowned pastry chefs Bob & Sue Tulloch from Copley Bakery and John Weeks, will add prestige to the event.
+Distinguished judges, including Andrew Fielke and John Weeks, will add prestige to the event.
 The competition showcases the town's culinary delights whilst celebrating the region's indigenous ingredients and natural beauty.
 The cook-off adds an exciting culinary flair, capturing the spirit of the festival and delighting participants and visitors alike.

 The Quandong Festival Will Feature Competitions In The Following Categories: